nshah213/P5-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to try an approximate a hyperbolic relation between apparent vehicle height and the y position in the image.
 This was emperically tuned from height of the vehicles in the test video frames.
 At the start of the code `BuildAllScales()` function is called with some high level parameters that can help decide number of overlap eventual scales to be used later in the video detection pipeline.
 The function returns a list of x,y start and stop positons for the image area where the scale is useful and the window size roughly the size of the aparent vehicle height at that point.
-Below is the heatmap of all the windows that are used eventually in the pipeline.

 ![alt text][image3]